• Across the Atlantic, Africans also have a vested interest in the outcome of the US election.

 There are at least two key issues to consider regarding Africa.
 The first is the African Growth and Opportunity Act (AGOA), a trade agreement between African countries and the US that allows duty-free access to US markets.
 South Africa is a major beneficiary, and its participation is largely a lifeline for AGOA.
 Excluding South Africa from AGOA would be both meaningless and counterproductive, though a Trump presidency might be expected to threaten this agreement.

-Dr Sysman Motloung, Political and international relations expert notes: “The 2024 US elections focus on issues surrounding racism and sexism, with some alleging that Donald Trump embodies these values, versus the restoration of reproductive rights, including abortion, championed by Kamala Harris.
+Dr Sysman Motloung, a Political and international relations expert, notes: “The 2024 US elections focus on issues surrounding racism and sexism, with some alleging that Donald Trump embodies these values, versus the restoration of reproductive rights, including abortion, championed by Kamala Harris.
 Trump has also been blamed for disrupting abortion rights in the US.
 However, he claims to protect women by addressing illegal border crossings and crime.”

 The US elections are a domestic affair, with both presidential candidates making strong statements to portray each other as unfit for the White House.
 Kamala Harris describes Trump as ‘unhinged’, a ‘fascist’, a ‘Nazi’, and even compares him to Hitler, while Trump retorts by labelling Harris a fascist.